How Business Can Benefit from Google Virtual ToursJuly 16, 2022

 A significant difference between a Virtual Tours and video walk-through is that the former are self-guided and interactive.
 They allow viewers to choose their adventure in real estate, an element that provides self-direction and control.
 When buyers have this freedom, they have no reason to switch to video walk-throughs that are somewhat limiting.

 Virtual Tours, unlike video tours, can be staged, something that was one of the early breakthroughs in the prop-tech revolution.
+Find out How AR Uses 3D Visualization to Transform Your Home.
 In the past, agents considered virtual staging an infringement of real estate marketing until they realized how perfectly it works in appealing to the buyers’ needs.
 The approach is also cost-effective compared to physically staging a property.

 Research shows that virtual staging: